 Serotonin Deficiency Causes

-According to Dr. Datis Kharrazian, author of Why Isn’t My Brain Working?, the long-term use of SSRIs, blood sugar imbalances, adrenal fatigue, nutritional deficiencies, hormone imbalances, and birth control pills can be causes of serotonin deficiency.
+According to Harvard researcher Datis Kharrazian, PhD, DHSc, author of Why Isn’t My Brain Working?, the long-term use of SSRIs, blood sugar imbalances, adrenal fatigue, nutritional deficiencies, hormone imbalances, and birth control pills can be underlying causes of serotonin deficiency.

 The Link Between Low Serotonin and Depression